bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

   lastPrototype: "2023-06-12T23:14:55Z"
 ```

 When the process is started it should go through the nodes of the cluster, choose a healthy node, shut it down, take a snapshot of it, restart it, create a compute image gallery image, delete the snapshot, and then configure the AzureMachineTemplate specs to use that compute image gallery image.
 After, it will store the current time as its timestamp.
+As a note, for the first implementation of this feature we will require the user to also use a compute image gallery image.

 Diagram of the Node OS Caching Process: